 I only had to lose a tiny sliver in the center of the top drawer.

-And the bottom drawer only needed the tiniest piece taken off the back.
 I didn’t bother closing this one off since this large drawer will probably hold towels and other large items that wouldn’t fit in that little hole.
-If our plumbing hadn’t had to be reconfigured to drain through the floor, I wouldn’t have had to modify this drawer at all.
+If our plumbing hadn’t been reconfigured to drain through the floor, I wouldn’t have had to modify this drawer at all.

 The finished product